Graphene nanotubes for anti-static textile coatings: ESD safety in compliance with international standards

 The extremely low dosage required of graphene nanotubes creates the opportunity to produce colorful solutions where desired.

-Coloured anti-static nitrile film with 0.06 wt.% TUBALL™
+Colored anti-static nitrile film with 0.06 wt.% of TUBALL™

 Key benefit 3: Standard processing and mixing equipment